MattsWhatChuGet/COS301-FoundationsOfProgrammingLanguages/HW03/README.txt

     ## 3.3 List Operator Grammar

         I am prioritizing data manipulation over behavior 2.1.0 for now.

+        [Success 2.1.6] Added more conditions in p_listitems and changed some logic to allow for one expression with a comma to be defined as a list.

         To get the remaining behaviors, I need to have some list grammar rules defined comparable to p_expression_binop(p) function but for lists.